jnpaulson/IntroDataSci/jekyll-site/homeworks/project1_part2.md

 ## How to submit.

 Write an Rmarkdown file with the code you used to solve each problem, and the answers to each question.
-Knit as a pdf file (instead of html) and submit to ELMS.
+Knit as a pdf file (instead of html) and submit to ELMS: [https://myelms.umd.edu/courses/1130499/assignments/3672079](https://myelms.umd.edu/courses/1130499/assignments/3672079)

 Remember to submit [Part I](homeworks/hw1_part1.html) through github.